 At the Heart Failure and Cardiac Transplant Center at Tufts Medical Center in Boston, more patients leave our center every year with new hearts and a renewed lease on life than any other program in New England.
-Within our CardioVascular Center, you will find some of the top specialists in the nation in the areas of heart failure, cardiac transplant and mechanical cardiac assist.
+Within our CardioVascular Center, you will find some of the top cardiology specialists in the nation in the areas of heart failure, cardiac transplant and mechanical cardiac circulatory support.

-Our outcomes following heart transplants and ventricular assist device implants are among the best in the country.
-At our center, you will be treated by some of the most experienced physicians in their fields, including:
+Most importantly, our outcomes following heart transplants and ventricular assist device implants are among the best in the country.

 Leadership in research and education leads to outstanding care

 Our researchers are continually investigating novel approaches to treating patients with the entire range of cardiac problems, from asymptomatic cardiac dysfunction to end-stage heart failure.
 In fact, our doctors helped develop the national guidelines for the care of heart failure patients.
 And we continually offer clinical research trials to explore new treatments and procedures.

 Members of our teaching faculty were instrumental in officially launching the field of Advanced Heart Failure and Transplant Cardiology.
 Our program was accredited in 2012 as a training program in this new and highly specialized field.

 We collaborate with a network of cardiovascular specialists throughout New England and upstate New York.
 Additionally, we prioritize working closely with your own primary care doctor and cardiologist to chart the best diagnostic and treatment strategy for your long-term health, helping you receive exceptional and continuous care close to your home.